butlerx/jetlag/README.md

 ## Technical Details

-This application is built using lit.js, a lightweight library for building web components.
+This application is built using Yew, a modern Rust framework for creating multi-threaded front-end web apps with WebAssembly.
 The app runs entirely client-side with:

-- No build steps or compilation required
-- No external dependencies beyond lit.js
+- Rust compiled to WebAssembly for high performance
 - All data stored in browser localStorage
 - No internet connection required after initial load